programminghistorian/jekyll/new-lesson-workflow.md

 </figure>
 ```

-As currently configured, the [figure include](../_includes/figure.html) will use the `src` parameter both for the image tag and as the `href` attribute for the link, and the `caption` parameter both for the image tag's `alt` attribute and the `figcaption`.
-(Hat tip to [Stackoverflow](http://stackoverflow.com/questions/19331362/using-an-image-caption-in-markdown-jekyll) for this nifty trick.)

-Note that when figure tags are added this way, the image will not show up in the Github repo preview, but will be rendered on the live site by Jekyll.
+Note that when figure tags are added this way, the image will not show up in the preview on Github, but will be visible on the _Programming Historian_ website.
 See an [example of the preview with figures here](https://github.com/programminghistorian/jekyll/blob/3c3f97d3f05dd26149a398b9daa19793fe9f7820/lessons/working-with-web-pages.md), and the [live version here](http://programminghistorian.github.io/jekyll/lessons/working-with-web-pages).

-The `../images` part of the `src` path presumes that the file you are editing is within a directory that resides at the root of the repository (that is, at the same directory level as the `images` folder).
-Usually, these figures will appear in `lessons`, which are at the same directory level as `images`, so the `../` part of the path will enable Jekyll to find the image.
+Your images must be stored in a folder called 'images', as described in `Create a Working Directory`, listed above.

+If you use any images in your lesson, please give them consistent, serially numbered filenames that clearly relate to the lesson in which they will appear--ideally using the same hyphenated filename slug as the lesson itself (or an abbreviated version if the lesson title is rather long), followed by numbers to indicate which figure it is (For example, counting-frequencies-1.png, counting-frequencies-2.png, and so on.)
+Make sure the images are in web-friendly formats such as PNG or JPEG and sized appropriately (both in terms of pixels and bytes).

+When referencing the images in your lesson (ie the Markdown code), use the syntax described in our [Markdown Style Guide][markdown guide].

 ### Tables

-Rarely, you may need to create HTML tables.
-To do so, use the [extended table syntax](https://michelf.ca/projects/php-markdown/extra/#table) provided by Markdown PHP Extra, which is enabled by a special option on our Jekyll blog.
+To create HTML tables, use the [extended table syntax](https://michelf.ca/projects/php-markdown/extra/#table).
+Do not use tables in an attempt to over-ride formatting on our site.
+HTML tables should only be used to represent tabular information.

-The key principle to note is that columns are separated by pipe characters (`|`), and the header row is set off by dashes from the other rows.
+The key principle to note when constructing a markdown table is that columns are separated by pipe characters (`|`), and the header row is set off by dashes from the other rows.

 Here's an example: